Episode Transcript

 water would lead into the back bedroom that I use

 as a home office.
-Okay, I've spent money over the years,
+Okay, I've spent money over the

-like putting new drainings in outside and burned trying to
+years like putting new drainings in outside.

-build up some land around the house, or water runs
+Build up some land around the house, or water runs

 away from the house.
 This year we found out that